Frequently Asked Questions

 Library opening hours vary depending on the time of year.
 Click here to see the updated Library hours.

 Printing and photocopying services are available in the Library.
-You will need to pay for both, although every student receives a certain amount of free printing credit at the beginning of each semester.
+Students receive an initial amount of free printing credit at the beginning of each semester but after that you will need to pay for both services.
 The amount of free printing credit depends on what course you are studying.

-If you have credit, just login to any computer in the Library and print your work.
-If you do not have credit, you will need to purchase this at the Finance Department.
+If you have credit, just login to any computer or photocopier in the Library and print your work.
+If you do not have credit, you will need to purchase this through the self-service payment machine available in the library or at the Finance Department.

 Both the printers and photocopiers are located in a room near the entrance to the Library.

 The loan period as well as the number of allowed items to check out, depending on the patron, might vary.
-Please look at the LibGuide on Library Services to know about your privileges as AUD Library user.
+Please see our Library Services guide for more information.